quasarframework/quasar/docs/src/pages/quasar-cli-webpack/upgrade-guide.md

     * Improved reliability: same server code runs in dev and prod
     * More target webserver options: you can replace express() with whatever else you are using
     * Perf: client-side code no longer re-compiles from scratch when changing code in /src-ssr
+    * Faster & better compilation for files in /src-ssr (now built with Esbuild instead of Webpack)
   * PWA - some of the noticeable improvements:
     * Many new configuration options (while removing a lot of the old ones)
     * Faster & better compilation for files in /src-pwa (now built with Esbuild instead of Webpack)